Antoine de Saint-Exupéry: Writing career

 Saint-Exupéry photographed near Montréal, Québec, in May 1942, on a speaking tour in support of France after its armistice with Germany.
 Saint-Exupéry was highly stressed and bedridden with cholecystitis at this time in his life.

 Saint-Exupéry's first novella, L'Aviateur (The Aviator), was published in 1926 in a short-lived literary magazine, Le Navire d'Argent (The Silver Ship).
 In 1929, his first book, Courrier Sud (Southern Mail) was published.
 It chronicled his time flying the Casablanca-Dakar mail route.

 The 1931 publication of Night Flight established Saint-Exupéry as a rising star in the literary world.
 It was the first of his major works to gain widespread acclaim, and it won the prix Femina.
 The novel mirrored his experiences as a mail pilot and director of the Aeroposta Argentina.

-That same year, at Grasse, Saint-Exupéry married Consuelo Suncin (née Suncín Sandoval), a once-divorced, once-widowed Salvadoran writer and artist, who Saint-Exupéry described as having possessed a bohemian spirit and a "viper's tongue".
+That same year, at Grasse, Saint-Exupéry married Consuelo Suncin (née Suncín Sandoval), a once-divorced, once-widowed Salvadoran writer and artist, whom Saint-Exupéry described as having possessed a bohemian spirit and a "viper's tongue".

 Saint-Exupéry left and returned to his wife many times—he saw her as both his muse, but, over the long term, the source of much of his angst.
 The relationship has been described as 'rocky', with Saint-Exupéry travelling frequently and indulging in numerous affairs, most notably with the Frenchwoman Hélène de Vogüé (1908–2003), known as "Nelly" and referred to as "Madame de B." in Saint-Exupéry biographies.
 Vogüé became Saint-Exupéry's literary executrix after his death and also wrote her own Saint-Exupéry biography under a pseudonym, Pierre Chevrier.

 Saint-Exupéry continued to write until the spring of 1943 when he left the United States with American troops bound for North Africa in the Second World War.